 Then make certain that you leave no residue from sauteeing the veggies and the rice on the bottom of the pan – that way you won’t get the dreaded “burn” notice.
 Make sure, though, that you don’t stir the rice too much in your quest to leave the bottom of the pan clean.
 Excessive stirring will almost always result in sticky rice, not gorgeous, fluffy, rice.

 Mess with the seasonings if you wish.
 Add in extras like tiny bits of carrot sauteed with the onion or peas sprinkled over the top at the end, before you seal the pot.
 Leave out the drained tomatoes if you’d like.
 Whatever you do, don’t mess with the ratio of rice to liquid (which includes liquid picked up by the rice in rinsing, the blended canned tomatoes and juice along with the broth/water).
 Follow the simple formula and you’ll be turning out perfect Mexican Rice in the Instant Pot every time.

 This recipe is really inexpensive to make.
 Buy your rice in larger bags; it keeps practically forever and is almost always cheaper that way.
 If your store has rice in several areas (in the man grocery aisles, usually near the boxed dinners, in an “ethnic” aisle or in the Asian and/or Mexican aisles, compare prices.

-Rotel (or a store brand if it’s available) is usually a little higher than plain old canned tomatoes, but not nearly as high as buying a can of tomatoes and a can of green peppers!
+Rotel (or a store brand if it’s available) is usually a little higher in price than plain old canned tomatoes, but not nearly as high as buying a can of tomatoes and a can of green peppers!
 Watch for Rotel on sale (often it isn’t advertised) and often it’s on sale around Cinco de Mayo.
 If you use it, stock up!Print

 Instant Pot Mexican Rice